cj-hilder/ble-hr-tool/README.md

 **Active thresholds**
 - *Upper threshold* — The ceiling for the Active state.
 If unsure, resting HR + 15 is a conservative starting point.
-- *Lower threshold* — HR must fall below this to exit 'Rest or pull back' to Active.
+- *Lower threshold* — HR must fall below this to transition from 'Rest or pull back' to 'Active'.
 Usually set just below the upper threshold.

 **Recovery limits**
 - *Max recovery period* — The total time allowed in 'Rest or pull back' before a forced heart rate Reset.